Arkansas vs. Georgia Southern NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- Arkansas and its opponents have gone over the current 52.5-point total in all three games this season.
+- The combined points per game average of the two teams, 57, is 4.5 points above Saturday's over/under.

-- The two teams combine to score 57 points per game, 4.5 more than the over/under in this contest.
+- The 50.5 combined points per game that these two squads have allowed this season are 2.0 fewer than the 52.5 over/under in this contest.

-- This contest's over/under is 2.0 points more than the 50.5 these two squads combine to surrender per game this season.

-- The Razorbacks and their opponents have scored an average of 55.5 points per game in 2021, 3.0 more than Saturday's total.
+- The average total in Razorbacks games this season is 54.5, 2.0 points above Saturday's total of 52.5.

 - The 48.5 PPG average total in Eagles games this season is 4.0 points fewer than this game's over/under.